 Stony Brook University, like many American universities, has a liberal arts curriculum.
-This means that you need to take a few courses as part of your general education requirements that expose you to a wide variety of subjects so that you develop into a well-rounded individual.
+This means that you need to take a few courses as

 While you will specialize by selecting one or more major areas of study and perhaps also a minor, the goal of your Stony Brook education is for you to have a broad range of skills and experiences that will prepare you for whatever career or life path you choose to pursue.